-Usually I like to write something about how the decision to hold on through the ups and downs of a particular investment have resulted in solid gains over time, but here the holding period has been so short that almost nothing in the real world (i.e. outside the world of daily share price gyrations) has happened to Shell.
+Usually, I like to write something about how the decision to hold on through the ups and downs of a particular investment has resulted in solid gains over time, but here the holding period has been so short that almost nothing in the real world (i.e. outside the world of daily share price gyrations) has happened to Shell.

-The “almost” bit of the almost nothing that happed was the announcement of the 2013 results and the 2014 Q1 results.
+The “almost” bit of the almost nothing that happened was the announcement of the 2013 results and the 2014 Q1 results.

 With the 2013 annual results came a change to the company’s fundamentals, i.e. its long-term growth rate, growth quality and cyclically adjusted earnings, all of which form the basis of my approach to valuation.

 When the shares were bought the company’s 10-year growth rate was 8.1%, its growth quality (i.e. consistency) was 83%, its cyclically adjusted earnings were 211p per share and the previous year’s dividend had been 109.6p.